Goodbye To The Traditional Law Firm

 We did research into what family law clients were looking for and the common sources of conflicts between family lawyers and clients.
 We found that the most common source of conflict between lawyers and clients are: billing and communication.

 This article addresses alternative billing structures that clients may feel more comfortable with.

-I am still working on a solution to address the issues around lack of communication between lawyers and clients.
-I belief that there would have to be a special law firm app designed.
-If any app companies are reading this article, please feel free to reach out to me to discuss.
+I am still working on a solution to address the issues around the lack of communication between lawyers and clients.
+I believe that there would have to be a special law firm app designed.
+If any app companies are reading this article, please feel free to reach out to me to discuss this.

 Contingency agreements are great for clients that “cannot afford justice.”
 If a homeless person gets hit by a car, there is no chance that they can afford a $5000 retainer and a $350/hour bill.
 So what should they do?

 Most personal injury law firms offer contingency fees which are most commonly advertised as “no win, no fee.”
 As such, no retainer is required if the client does not cancel the contingency agreement.

 Most contingency agreements say that if the lawyer leaves the case, the client only needs to pay disbursements.
 If the client leaves the case, the client must pay the hourly rate retroactively.